manix84/manix84/README.md

 - 👋 Hi, I’m Rob (@manix84).
-I've been doing web development for over 20 yerars.
+I've been doing web development for over 18 years.
 - 👀 I’m interested in Movies, Anime, Coffee, JavaScript, CSS, and HTML.
 - 🌱 I’m currently learning something new every day.
 I'm a Web Developer - This job, and our knowledge develops day-by-day.